- Applying to study

 The most common problem students have is that pop-up blockers are preventing MySR from working properly - you might click on MySR and nothing happens.
 You will find instructions for disabling many common pop-up blockers on the MySR help page.

-Your grades will carefully be checked against all progression rules after the results release date.
+Your grades and GPA will carefully be checked against all progression rules after the results release date.
 If you do not meet progression rules or are 'at risk' you will receive an email to your student email account with further instructions in the days following results release.
 Progression emails will be sent following results release.

 For more information go to the Progression webpage.